ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 configuration is correct and consistent to what is deployed (see `config.validator` module).

-For now, the main representation of the configuration is through YAML files.
+Currently, the main representation of the configuration is through YAML files.
 An example of valid configuration file is provided in [this file used in unit tests](../../tests/config_examples/valid_test_harness_config.yaml).